-Gabriel SUPERFIN (b.
-1943), the author of a number of articles and works prepared for publication on “the history of Russian literature and culture” [note 1], was arrested in Moscow on 3 July 1973 (see CCE 30.7).
+Gabriel Superfin (b.
+1943), author of articles and works on “the history of Russian literature and culture” ready for publication [1], was arrested in Moscow on 3 July 1973 (CCE 30.7).

-He was taken to Oryol (Orël) in south-central Russia: one of the charges against him — transmission to the West of Edward Kuznetsov’s Diaries — provided a basis for linking his case to that of Victor Khaustov (see CCE 29.4).
+He was then taken to Oryol (Orël) in south-central Russia.
+One charge against him — transmitting Eduard Kuznetsov’s Diaries to the West — provided a basis for linking his case to that of Victor Khaustov (CCE 29.4).

 Subsequently, however, Superfin’s case was separated.